 "In Transition" Blog

-The Fuel Cell and Hydrogen Energy Association's "In Transition" blog will explore the role and benefits of fuel cells and hydrogen energy for commercial sectors in transition to a more economically, environmentally, and socially sustainable future.
+The Fuel Cell and Hydrogen Energy Association's "In Transition" blog explores the role and benefits of fuel cells and hydrogen energy for commercial sectors in transition to a more economically, environmentally, and socially sustainable future.
 Fuel cells and hydrogen energy are impacting and disrupting business-as-usual and present an opportunity for continued growth and development.
 The scalability, reliability, and durability of these technologies benefit a wide-range of applications for transportation, stationary, and portable uses.

 In the past few years, South Korea has emerged as a strong proponent of fuel cells and hydrogen energy.
 Between supportive government ventures and innovation from local industry, the country is positioned to become a global leader in fuel cell technology.